Rosé APT Phenomenon: From Drinking Games to the Grammys

-The “Unserious” Studio Mistake That Changed Everything
+The Unserious Studio Mistake That Changed Everything

 Rosé Grammy Nomination 2026: Making History with "APT."

 The origin story of “APT.” is just as chaotic as the song itself.
 During a recording session for her debut solo album Rosie, Rosé spontaneously started the “apateu” chant.
-It is a staple of Korean drinking games, and it immediately caught the ears of hitmaker producers Cirkut and Theron Thomas.
+It is a staple of Korean drinking games.
+And it immediately caught the ears of hitmaker producers Cirkut and Theron Thomas.
 However, the singer admitted she initially panicked after the session ended.

-Fearing the track was “too unserious,” Rosé reportedly asked her team to delete the recording from their phones.
+Fearing the track was too unserious, Rosé reportedly asked her team to delete the recording from their phones.
 “I was terrified people would think it was too silly,” she shared in a Billboard cover story.
 Thankfully, her team recognized the magic in the playfulness.
 They convinced her to keep it, and it became the lead single that redefined her entire solo career.

-History Made: The 2026 Grammy Opening Spectacle
+The 2026 Grammy Opening Spectacle

 “Game, start!
 Bringing the ‘apateu’ to music’s biggest night felt like the ultimate celebration of my roots,” Rosé said following the performance.